hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

     * When only a few groups or samples are present it becomes challenging to estimate the mean–variability association. `sccomp` gains this prior knowledge from other datasets and incoporates it to stabilize estimates.

 The code below will perform the step outlined above.
-The input is the subsetted Seurat object used in the previous section of this lesson.
+The input is the subsetted Seurat object `seurat_sub` used in the previous section of this lesson.

 ```r
 # Run the first three steps of sccomp